 Carnegie Mellon University ("Carnegie Mellon" or "the university") is a private, not-for-profit educational and research institution.
-Carnegie Mellon currently enrolls approximately 15,800 students and granted approximately 5,100 bachelor's, master's and doctoral degrees in the last academic year.
-Approximately 78% of undergraduate students are from the United States of America.
-International students comprise approximately 22% of undergraduate, 63% of master's and 54% of Ph.D. students.
+Carnegie Mellon currently enrolls approximately 16,800 students and grants approximately 4,800 bachelor's, master's and doctoral degrees per academic year.
+Approximately 76% of undergraduate students are from the United States of America.
+International students comprise approximately 24% of undergraduate, 68% of master's and 54% of Ph.D. students.